The Heisenberg group action on the Siegel domain and the structure of Bergman spaces: Toeplitz operators and moment maps

-\begin{remark} We recall that our results are stated for $D_{n+1}$ and that we have assumed $n \geq 1$, so that the lowest dimensional Siegel domain considered in this work is $D_2$ with the action of the ($3$-dimensional) Heisenberg group $\HH_1$.
-In particular, we have not considered the upper half-plane given by $D_1 = \{z \in \C : \im(z) > 0\}$ with the action of $\R$ by the horizontal translations $z \mapsto z+t$, defined for $t \in \R$.
+\begin{remark} We recall that our results are stated for $D_{n+1}$ and that we have assumed $n \geq 1$, so that the lowest dimensional Siegel domain considered up to this point is $D_2$ with the action of the ($3$-dimensional) Heisenberg group $\HH_1$.
+Hence, we still have to consider $D_1 = \{z \in \C : \im(z) > 0\}$, the upper half-plane in the complex plane, with the action of $\R$ by the horizontal translations $z \mapsto z+t$, defined for $t \in \R$.
 This $1$-dimensional case has already been studied in \cite{GKVParabolic,HMV2013Vertical,HHM2014VerticalWeighted}, listed in chronological order.
 Theorem~\ref{thm:Heisenberg-Toeplitz-multiplier}, and a straightforward comparison with these references (see for example \cite[Theorem~2.5]{GKVParabolic}), shows that the exact same family of functions $\gamma_{\widetilde{a},\lambda}$ given by equation~\eqref{eq:gamma-for-Heisenberg} is obtained for all dimensions, including the $1$-dimensional case of the $\R$-action on $D_1$.

 The previous observations lead to a number of important conclusions.
 Firstly, from the viewpoint of $C^*$-algebras generated by Toeplitz operators, the most natural generalization of the $\R$-action on the upper half-plane $D_1$ is the action of the Heisenberg group $\HH_n$ on $D_{n+1}$.
 The reason is that in all such cases, and by considering Toeplitz operators with invariant symbols, we generate the same $C^*$-algebra up to isomorphism.